Caallum/discord_webhook/README.md

 This code produces this output: *Note: as of the release there is no way to detect if the message has been sent successfully without looking at discord*

 ![alt text](https://github.com/Tur-ph/discord_webhook/blob/main/assets/screenshot1.png "Screenshot 1")

+There should be no errors with this method if you do everything correctly.
+Documentions coming soon.